 Gonzague is the owner of the jewelry galleria at Soneva Jani where he also showcases his designs.
 His work is inspired by the ocean and the marine life in the resort’s lagoon.
 Turtles are Gonzague’s greatest inspiration, symbolising independence, perseverance, and creativity.

-Over the past seven months, Gonzague worked on a true to life copper sea turtle sculpture.
+Over the past seven months, Gonzague worked on a true to life bronze sea turtle sculpture.
 He went through numerous revisions on his labour of love until he was satisfied with the finished product.
 After months of hard work and travelling, he arrived at Soneva Jani on February 13, 2019 carrying the piece with him.
 The following day, Valentine’s Day, Soneva Jani received another gift.

 An unexpected arrival